geex-arts/django-jet/docs/config_file.rst

 .. note::

-    You can use ``jet_custom_apps_example`` management command to generate example ``JET_SIDE_MENU_CUSTOM_APPS`` setting which includes all your applcations and models.
+    You can use ``jet_custom_apps_example`` management command to generate example ``JET_SIDE_MENU_CUSTOM_APPS`` setting which includes all your applications and models.
 You can use it this way:

     .. code:: python